Privately Estimating Black-Box Statistics: Preliminaries

 Roughly speaking, the lower bound in Proposition \ref{prop:covering-size} is tighter than the upper bound.
 When the lower bound is exactly tight, the covering design is known as a Steiner system (which satisfies the stricter property that each $T \subseteq [n]$ of size $|T|=t$ is contained in \emph{exactly} one $S_i$, rather than \emph{at least} one).
 Results on the existence of Steiner systems \citep{keevash2014existence,keevash2024short} imply that the lower bound is exactly tight infinitely often.
 More specifically, for any fixed integers $m \ge t \ge 1$, there exists $n_0$ such that $C(n,m,t) = \frac{{n \choose t}}{{m \choose t}}$ for all $n \ge n_0$ satisfying $\frac{{n-i+1 \choose t-i+1}}{{m-i+1 \choose t-i+1}} \in \mathbb{Z}$ for all $i \in [t]$.
 More generally, for any fixed integers $m \ge t \ge 1$, we have \cite{RODL198569} In particular, the lower bound is tight at the extreme choices of $m$: When $m=n$, we have $C(n,n,t)=1$.
 And, when $m=t$, we have The setting where $m,t$ are fixed and $n \to \infty$ is of interest for our work.
 However, we are more interested in the setting where the ratio $n/m$ is constant and $n,m \to \infty$.
 A simple result that helps grapple with this setting is Equation \ref{eq:chunks} follows by partitioning $[\ell n]$ into $n$ chunks of size $\ell$ and taking a $(n,m,t)$-covering design and applying it to the chunks instead of individual points.
 Combining Equations \ref{eq:m=t} and \ref{eq:chunks} gives where $\ell = \frac{n}{t+1}$ is assumed to be an integer.
+Finally, note that we can largely ignore integer divisibility issues due to monotonicity -- i.e., $C(n-i,m+j,t) \le C(n,m,t)$ when $n \ge n-i \ge m+j \ge m \ge t \ge 0$.